Return to Index

 What Snowshoeing Can Do for You

-- It gets you outside.
-If you have seasonal depression (winter blues), exercise will boost your mood and help eliminate stress.
+- It gets you outside—If you have seasonal affective disorder, exercise will boost your mood and help eliminate stress.

 - Pump up the muscles in your legs.